Daveiano/weewx-wdc/readme.md

 `stat_tile_observations` Define which observations should be shown in the stat tiles (at the top of each page).

 `diagram_tile_observations` Define which observations to show as diagrams.
 This can include definitions for combined diagrams.
+There are two different charts available for the wind direction: `windDir` will render a scatter diagram, `windRose` will render a windrose chart.

 Combined diagrams (like Temperature and Dew point or Windchill and Heat index) need to be defined in the `[[diagrams]][[combined_observations]]` section like this:

 For a combined diagram of Temperature and Dew point: